Doubly robust estimation and sensitivity analysis for marginal structural quantile models

-The development of a doubly robust MSQM estimator relies on the efficient influence function (EIF), a nonparametric functional of the observed data $\bm O$ that characterizes the target estimand $\bm\theta_{q}$ (\citealp{bickel1993efficient}).
-Moreover, the semiparametric efficiency lower bound, which represents the smallest possible asymptotic variance among all regular and asymptotically linear estimators within the assumed causal model, of $\bm\theta_q$ is determined by the variance of the EIF.
+Validity of IPW or ICR requires correct specification of $\mathcal M_{ps}$ or $\mathcal M_{om}$, respectively.
+To improve upon such singly robust estimators, we propose a doubly robust estimator of $\bm\theta_q$.
+The development of a doubly robust MSQM estimator relies on the efficient influence function (EIF) of our target estimand $\bm\theta_{q}$ (\citealp{bickel1993efficient}).
+Moreover, the semiparametric efficiency lower bound of $\bm\theta_q$ is determined by the variance of the EIF.
 We provide the explicit form of the EIF for $\bm\theta_{q}$ in Theorem \ref{EIF} to motivate our new doubly robust estimator.